Jérôme Rothen: Paris Saint-Germain

 In the summer of 2007, several clubs expressed interest for the midfielder, including champions Olympique Lyonnais, who were looking for a replacement for the outgoing Florent Malouda.
 Rothen stayed in Paris, and following a great start to the 2007–08 season, was voted as the league's player of the month in September.
 He regained a spot in the France national football team and even netted a free-kick on 13 October 2007 against the Faroe Islands.

-In 2007-08, Paris Saint-Germain struggled even more than the previous season.
+In 2007–08, Paris Saint-Germain struggled even more than the previous season.
 In such a context, Rothen became an increasingly important player due to his creativity and crossing ability.
 Such was his importance to the club that French media would describe PSG as "dependent upon Rothen" and "playing a game that is excessively left-sided", the flank which the player occupied.
 During those years, several signings like Sergey Semak, Bonaventure Kalou and Williamis Souza were made with the aim of reducing the side's dependence on Rothen and introduce some kind of creative threat on the right flank too.
 None of these solutions worked, and PSG continued to rely upon Rothen to pull them out of the relegation trap in May 2008.

 2008-09 was his last season in Paris.
-He managed to make 34 league appearances, his best tally in a single season since 2003-04 in Monaco at AS Monaco.
-However, he had lost much of his importance to the club, with the arrival of other creative players such as Stéphane Sessègnon and former Monaco team mate Ludovic Giuly.
+He managed to make 34 league appearances, his best tally in a single season since 2003–04 in Monaco at AS Monaco.
+However, he had lost much of his importance to the club, with the arrival of other creative players such as Stéphane Sessègnon and former Monaco teammate Ludovic Giuly.
 In the summer of 2009, Paul Le Guen left the club to be replaced by Antoine Kombouaré, who deemed Rothen surplus to requirements and banished him to the reserves squad.

 Rangers

-On 1 September 2009 Rothen agreed to join Scottish Premier League club Rangers on a one-year loan deal from PSG.
+On 1 September 2009, Rothen agreed to join Scottish Premier League club Rangers on a one-year loan deal from PSG.
 He made his debut for the club on 12 September 2009 against Motherwell.
 He made his first appearance in the Champions league for Rangers in their 1–1 draw away to Stuttgart.